 I had imagined and created this story to discuss compassion, love and kindness.
 It is even revealed that Abraham entertained angels without knowing it.

 Earlier this evening, I overheard the women talk; my mother, aunts, some helpers and my little sister.
 From my room window, I heard their discussion on the funeral and all they did to make it a success.
-Usually I don’t eavesdrop on women chats but I couldn’t help but listen to this particular discussion.
+Usually, I don’t eavesdrop on women chats, but I couldn’t help but listen to this particular discussion.
 I admire their ability to make things light even with their busy schedules.
 They did all the cooking, cleaned the house and compound, washed everything, and served the visitors who came for the funeral.
-What actually got my attention was their discussion on how they successfully implemented their plan.
+What got my attention was their discussion on how they successfully implemented their plan.
 I admire and appreciate these women and their ingenuity.
 I wonder what they could do if they were in political posts.
-I think they will make good leaders and that African lawmakers should encourage female politicians to take up more political posts.
+I think they will make good leaders and that African lawmakers should encourage female politicians to take up more political positions.

 I am re-reading a drama, Robin Hood I found in my father’s box.
-I think my mind needs some education. 🙂 Goodnight everyone. 😗
+I think my mind needs some education—Goodnight everyone. 😗

 Further ahead, we came across the stream Ide, with her tide gliding smoothly through the green forest.
 The stream is deep and some fish trapping go on.
 Looks can be deceptive, huh?
 The stream’s murky waters are not what it seem at closer look.
 We took several images and made a video.

 An aunt informed me a python was killed yesterday, at a neighbour’s compound in Umukwu but I arrived late to investigate that.

 Letting the darkened kettle boil